• Skip to primary navigation

 Subscribe to our newsletters and download it right now.

-4. Place the quarters in the oil and wait for them to get crispy all around.
+Place the quarters in the oil and wait for them to get crispy all around.
 It will take approx. 5 seconds!
 When they are puffy, take them out immediately.
-No need to wait longer. (photo #2)
+No need to wait longer.

 2 photo collage showing a pan with shallow oil.
 The first with rice papers just tossed in it and the second shows the puffed sheets.

-• Choose rice paper wrappers made of 100% rice flour – If you feel that your fried rice paper chips are too delicate to handle and they easily break after grabing them with thongs, then you must have used a brand which is made partly of rice flour and partly of tapioca starch.
-Visit our rice paper wrappers guide to read about the differences and how to choose between them.
+Choose rice paper wrappers made of 100% rice flour – If you feel that your fried rice paper chips are too delicate to handle and they easily break after grabbing them with tongs, then you must have used a brand which is made partly of rice flour and partly of tapioca starch.

 Several puffed rice paper sheets sprinkled with different spices red yellow and brownish on a black plate